Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 		* MD sample
 		  `![Alt description](/../images/xxx.png)`

+## Language and grammar
+### Abbreviations
+Abbriviations include acronyms, initialisms, shortened words, and contractions.
+In most contexts, the technical distinction between acronyms and initialisms isn't relevant; it's fine to use the word *acornym* to refer to both.
+* An acronym is formed from the first letters of words in a phrase, but it pronounced as if it were a word itself:
+	* NATO for North Atlantic Treaty Organizaion

+* An initialism is also formed from the first letters of words in a phrase, but each letter is pronounced seperately:
+	* CIA for Central Intelligence Agency
+	* FYI for For You Information
+* A shortened word is just part of a word or phrase, sometimes with a period at the end:
+	* Dr. for doctor
+	* etc. for et cetera
+	* min for minutes
+	* CA for Califonia
+* Some abbreviations can be either acronyms or initialisms depending on the speakers's preference; examples includes *FAQ* and *SQL*.
+In some cases, the pronunciation determines whether to use *a* or *an*.
+* Don't create your own abbreviations.
+Use recognizable and industry standand abbreviations.
+* Making abbreviations plural.
+In general, treat abbreviations as regular words when making them plural, for example, *APIs*, *SKEs*, and *IDEs*.
+If the abbreviation ends in *s*, *sh*, *ch*, or *x*, then add *es*, for example, *OSes*, *DISHes*, *DCCHes*, *BMXes*.
+* Spell out a term.
+When an abbreviations is likely to be unfamiliar to the audience, spell out the first mention of the term and immediately follow with the abbreviation in parentheses, as in the following examples:
+	* Border Gateway Protocal (BGP)
+	* elliptic-curve cryptography (ECC)
+  For all subsequence mentions of the abbreviation, use the abbreviation by itselft.
+* Consider your audience to decide to spell out a term.
+If the majority of your audience is

+#### Long and short version of a word
+* Some words have a long version or short version, for example:\
+	* *application* and *app*
+	* *demonstration* and *demo*
+	* *synchronize* and *sync*
+ * The short versions of the words are not abbreviations, and if you use them, you don't need to put a period after them.
+ * If you're not sure whether a word is an abbreviation or just a short version of a longer word, use the speaking test: if you speak the short version as a word, for example, *This is a demo version of the product*, you can usually treat it as a word and not an abbreviation.
+* Capitalize the spelled-out version of the abbreviation only if the long form is a proper noun or is convertionally capitalized.
+Don't capitalize it only because the abbreviation includes capital letters.
+* If the firdst mention of a term occurs in a heading or title, you can use the abbreviation and then spell out it in the first paragraph that follows the heading or title.
+*

+* Use second person.
+* Use active voice.
+* Use American spelling.
+* Put conditional clauses before introductions, not after.
+Not recommended: Click `Delete` if you want to delete the entire document.
+Recommended:  To delete the entire document, click `Delete`.
+*

 ## API documentation
 * API documentation has traditionally included a brief explanation of REST.
 As knowledge of REST becomes more widespread, we might be able to assume that readers already know about it, and can remove those brief explanations.